fbpixelHysteroscopy: What You Need to Know Before Your Procedure | Thomson Medical

 Is hysteroscopy painful?

 The level of discomfort varies among individuals.
-In general, diagnostic hysteroscopy is well-tolerated and may not require anesthesia.
-However, for operative hysteroscopy, local anesthesia or conscious sedation may be used to minimise pain.
-After the procedure, some women may experience mild cramping and discomfort, which can be managed with over-the-counter pain relievers.
+In general, diagnostic hysteroscopy is well-tolerated and may not require anaesthesia.
+However, for operative hysteroscopy, local anaesthesia or conscious sedation may be used to minimise pain.

 The duration of hysteroscopy can vary.
 Diagnostic hysteroscopies are usually shorter, typically lasting 15 to 30 minutes.
 Operative hysteroscopies, which involve additional procedures like polyp removal or adhesion treatment, may take longer, up to an hour or more.